wf4ever/ro-manager/src/README.txt

      OK
      $

-7. To run RO manager to display a sumnmary of commands and options:
+7. To run RO manager to display a summary of commands and options:

-     ro help

-== To install from PyPI ==

-RO-manager can also be installed from PyPI using 'pip' or 'easy_install'.

-1. If required, create a new Python virtual environment as described above

-2. Install:

-     pip install ro-manager

-   If not installing to a virtual environment, the command needs to be run with root privileges:

-     sudo pip install ro-manager

-3. Test:

-     ro-manager-test
      ro help